noiseprotocol/noise_spec/noise.md

  * SHA2 is often used alongside AES.
  * BLAKE2 is similar to ChaCha20.

-Hash output lengths of 32 are supported because:
+Hash output lengths of 256 bits are supported because:

  * SHA2-256 and BLAKE2s have sufficient collision-resistance at the 128-bit security level.
  * SHA2-256 and BLAKE2s require less RAM, and less calculation when processing